benhuuur/cronometer/README.md

-Certainly, here's the translated version of your readme:

 # 7-Segment Chronometer

 This is a simple project for a digital chronometer using 7-segment displays.
 The chronometer is implemented on an Arduino board and displays the seconds on two 7-segment displays.
 The project features buttons to start, stop, and reset the chronometer.